LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How did the programmer die in the shower? - He read the shampoo bottle instructions: Lather.
-Rinse.
-Repeat.
+How many programmers does it take to screw in a light bulb? - None.
+It's a hardware problem.

 <!--joke-end-->